Bartis1313/csgo/README.md

 * 1.4.0 - After some break, added the grenade warning, lacks of visuals and custom choices of colors etc...
 No more errors with std::format, small config issue fixed.
 * 1.4.1 - Nade prediction should output given dmg by nade, or inform if inferno is in range.
 Fonts contain pixel size at the end now.
 Input system will now only work when: we are not in key hotkey, when vgui console is off, when chat window is off.
 * 1.4.2 - Rainbow colors can be an option from picker, remade color picker + logic in config for color.
+* 1.4.3 - Finish nade prediction at all, warning for tracers will be scaled with distance to the nade.
 </details>

 # Dependencies